Chesapeake and Ohio Canal: Hours and wages

 Fifteen hours a day was the minimum, 18 hours were the most frequently reported, according to the U.S. Department of Labor.
 Boatman said, "It never rains, snows, or blows for a boatman, and a boatman never has no Sundays." and, "We don't know it's Sunday, till we see some folks along the way, dressed up and a-gin' to Sunday School."

 Captains were paid per trip, receiving $70 to $80 per trip in the 1920s, and receiving less than $1,250 per year.
 Deck hands were paid $12 to $20 per trip, sometimes receiving clothes in lieu of wages or for part of their wages.

 The boating season ran from approximately March until December, with the canal drained during winter months to prevent damage from ice and also for repairs.

 Women

 Women attended to household chores, steered boats, and gave birth on the boats, although if possible, a midwife would be secured if they were near a town.
 After birth, the journey would resume, with the man handling the chores including cooking.
 Often if the husband died, the widow would continue managing and operating the boat.
-Women often served as locktenders also.
+Women often served as lock tenders also.
 One mother had 14 children, all born on boats, and never had a physician attending.